 1. Cloud Security

 The very nature of cloud computing—outsourcing the storage and retrieval of often-sensitive business data—necessitates a profound focus on security and trust.
-IT security is (or should be) a top priority in most organizations, since a single security breach has the potential to expose customer data, steal valuable intellectual property, and permanently damage a company’s reputation.
-The demand for cybersecurity talent in general is massive and growing every day, but particularly in the cloud domain.
+IT security is (or should be) a top priority in most organizations since a single security breach can potentially expose customer data, steal valuable intellectual property, and damage a company’s reputation.
+The demand for cybersecurity talent, in general, is massive and growing daily, particularly in the cloud domain.

 Simplilearn’s free Certified Cloud Security Professional (CCSP) course, consisting of seven hours of self-paced video tutorials, is a great place to start.
-This introductory course will help you understand common vulnerabilities and risks, cloud application security, cloud architecture security, and more.
-When you’re ready to proceed toward your certifications, enroll in the full CCSP course.
-This program consists of 50 hours of applied learning (a combination of live, online, instructor-led courses, self-paced videos, and hands-on projects) and includes a voucher for the certification exam.
+This introductory course will help you understand common vulnerabilities and risks, cloud application security, and architecture security.
+When you’re ready to proceed toward your certifications, enroll in the full CCSP Certification Training Course.
+This program consists of 50 hours of applied learning (a combination of live, online, instructor-led courses, self-paced videos, and hands-on projects).
+It includes a voucher for the certification exam.

 2. Machine Learning and AI

-Machine learning and artificial intelligence in general is a red-hot market segment, cloud computing aside.
-But since the major cloud vendors have offered tools and services that provide greater access to cloud-based AI and machine learning applications, they have become vital cloud computing skills.
+In general, machine learning and artificial intelligence are red-hot market segments, cloud computing aside.
+However, since the major cloud vendors have offered tools and services that provide greater access to cloud-based AI and machine learning applications, they have become vital cloud computing skills.
 Once referred to as “infrastructure as a service” by Amazon’s AWS division, cloud computing can deliver the computing power and infrastructure that organizations of every size need if they want to dabble in AI and machine learning.

-As the machine learning industry has matured, the delivery of machine learning solutions over the cloud is now referred to as machine learning as a service, or MLaaS, and is expected to experience a compound annual growth rate (CAGR) of 43 percent through 2024.
-As with cybersecurity, machine learning and AI are in need of talent generally.
-Combining technical skills required for cloud computing with AI skills, however, could exponentially raise your stock as a professional in the field.
+As the machine learning industry has matured, the delivery of machine learning solutions over the cloud is now referred to as machine learning as a service or MLaaS.
+It is expected to experience a compound annual growth rate (CAGR) of 43 percent through 2024.
+As with cybersecurity, machine learning and AI need talent generally.
+However, combining the technical skills required for cloud computing with AI skills could exponentially raise your stock as a professional in the field.

 Simplilearn offers a variety of AI, machine learning, and deep learning courses that can get you up to speed, including: